General Information

 What does that mean for you ?

 For you, not much changes.
 The new digital certificate will be either - depending on the operating system or device - accepted automatically, or you must confirm upon request that you accept te certificate.
-Some devices display the name, others a so-called fingerprint of the digital certificate.
+Some devices display the name, others a so-called thumbprint of the digital certificate.

 The new certificate for the Wireless LANs for reconciliation